Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **dataset**: [DatasetReference](#datasetreference) (Required): Lookup activity dataset reference.
 * **firstRowOnly**: any: Whether to return first row or all rows.
 Default value is true.
 Type: boolean (or Expression with resultType boolean).
 * **source**: [CopySource](#copysource) (Required): Dataset-specific source properties, same as copy activity source.
+* **treatDecimalAsString**: any: Indicates whether to treat decimal values as strings to avoid value overflow issue.
+This option is enabled for SnowflakeV2 connector only.
+Type: boolean (or Expression with resultType boolean).

 ## MagentoLinkedServiceTypeProperties
 ### Properties